 - Identity verification: Government-issued documents (Aadhaar, PAN) are uploaded and reviewed by administrators.
 This confirms the athlete's legal identity.

-- Institutional affiliation: Athletes join through invite codes from verified organizations.
-This confirms they belong to a real academy, league, or federation.
+- Institutional affiliation: Athletes join through invite codes from verified organisations.
+This confirms they belong to a real academy, league, or federation — an inherent layer of trust where the referring organisation vouches for the athlete's connection to the sport.

 The result is a profile that brands can trust.
 Not because the athlete claims to be legitimate, but because the platform has verified it through multiple independent signals.